ali-shehab94/waQoud-app/README.md

 -   The app uses the font [Righteous](https://fonts.google.com/specimen/Work+Sans) as its main font, and the design of the app adheres to the material design guidelines.

+-   [React Native Maps](https://github.com/react-native-maps/react-native-maps) was used to allow user to pick destination and to view locations of gas stations nearby.

 -   [Cars API](https://fonts.google.com/specimen/Work+Sans) was used to get necessary info about cars like mileage.

 -   [Google Distance Matrix API](https://developers.google.com/maps/documentation/distance-matrix/overview) was used to calculate distance between two coordinates.